datacontract/odcs-workshop-2h/README.md

 - [ODCS Source (GitHub)](https://github.com/bitol-io/open-data-contract-standard)
 - [Data Contract CLI (GitHub)](https://github.com/datacontract/datacontract-cli)

-## Case Study and Method (10 mins)

-Next, we introduce our case study that is used for the hands-on part.

-### Content
-- The case study

-## Task 1: Put Your Data Under Contract (30 mins)
+## Task 1: Put Your Data Under Contract (40 mins)

 Using our case study, participants take data under contract.
 They create a data contract for existing data, starting with an imported draft (datacontract import) and then add more and more iteratively, including quality checks.
 They will validate the data against their contract (datacontract test), create HTML documentation and visualizations (datacontract export), and even a data contract catalog (datacontract catalog).
 We have a short retro after this exercise.

 ### Steps
 1. Install Data Contract CLI (workshop facilitators will help)
+   - Easiest with uv: `uv tool install "datacontract-cli[all]"`
+   - Check if it works with `datacontract --version`
-2. Set up environment variables for a connection to Databricks
+2. Set up environment variables for a connection to Databricks using the environment variables provided in the `env` file:

 3. Use the **import** command to put the data available on Databricks under contract.
+   - Tables in the format catalog.schema.table:
+       - datameshlive.orders.orders
+       - datameshlive.orders.line_items
 4. Use the **test** command to check whether the data on Databricks confirm to the Data Contract
 5. Add SQL-based quality checks on the data and re-run the tests with the **test** command.
 6. Use the **export** command to create an HTML documentation of the data contract.
 7. Use the **catalog** command to create a data contract catalog.
-8. OPTIONAL Use the integration with Data Mesh Manager
+8. BONUS Use the integration with Data Mesh Manager
     1. Create an account and add an organization in Data Mesh Manager (www.datamesh-manager.com)
     2. Use the **publish** command to publish the data contract to the Data Mesh Manager.
 You need to add a custom property
     3. Use the **test --publish** command with the publish option to publish the test results to the Data Mesh Manager